Tour Cost: $4,295

 • Photograph the basalt pillars, unique land forms, and the black sand beaches near Vik.

 If you have ever wanted to see or photograph the northern lights, this is a great opportunity.
 The past year has been spectacular for viewing and photographing the Aurora Borealis.
-The Aurora has been especially active over the last year, and with a little luck, the pattern will continue thru the winter of 2014.
+The Aurora has been especially active over the last couple of years, and with a little luck, the pattern will continue thru the winter of 2016.
 During this tour, we will go out to photograph at night whenever the weather is decent.
 Of course our photography will not be limited to night time, the spectacular landscapes of Iceland make it a photographer’s dream both day and night.

 What To Expect: